 Update: 13th January 2020; Added section: ARRIRAW and ProRes on One Mag

-What is HDE and What’s its purpose?
+What Is HDE and What’s Its Purpose?

-Challenges When Working with HDE
+Challenges When Working With HDE

-Working with .ARX Sequences in Silverstack for Secure Backup
+Working With .ARX Sequences in Silverstack for Secure Backup

-The backup process in Silverstack is not different from handling regular, non-HDE, .ARI sequences.
+The backup process in Silverstack is not different from handling regular, non-HDE .ARI sequences.

-After setting up the Codex VFS (Virtual File System) source to present .ARX sequences, the drive can be selected as usual in Silverstack and the offload wizard will detect it automatically as an ARRIRAW sequence.
+After setting up the Codex VFS (Virtual File System) source to present .ARX sequences, the drive can be selected as usual in Silverstack, and the offload wizard will detect it automatically as an ARRIRAW sequence.

 After the secure backup process is finished, the HDE-encoded .ARX sequences are located on the destination drive, now with their final HDE-encoded file size.

-Also the Silverstack Offload Manager supports HDE ARRIRAW .ARX sequences since version 1.1.
+Also, the Silverstack Offload Manager supports HDE ARRIRAW .ARX sequences since version 1.1.

 ARRIRAW and ProRes on One Mag

-For example when working with Alexa Mini LF and the dedicated HDE volume that shows up once HDE is enabled, it is crucially important to offload both, the regular volume and the HDE volume.
-The ProRes clips are not present on the HDE volume and will be lost if only this volume should be offloaded.
+Understanding how HDE is currently intended to work becomes very important if ARRIRAW and ProRes clips were recorded to the same mag.
+Due to the nature of HDE, only the ARRIRAW clips will be present on the HDE volume.
+For example, when working with Alexa Mini LF and the dedicated HDE volume that shows up once HDE is enabled, it is essential to offload both the regular volume and the HDE volume.
+The ProRes clips are not present on the HDE volume and will be lost if only this volume gets offloaded.
 So make sure to check recording formats and which clips you would expect.